- Oops!Something went wrong.Please try again later.

-Since CMS Energy has a market capitalization of US$17b, we wouldn't expect insiders to hold a large percentage of shares.
-But we do take comfort from the fact that they are investors in the company.
-Given insiders own a small fortune of shares, currently valued at US$84m, they have plenty of motivation to push the business to succeed.
+Since CMS Energy has a market capitalization of US$18b, we wouldn't expect insiders to hold a large percentage of shares.
+But we are reassured by the fact they have invested in the company.
+With a whopping US$98m worth of shares as a group, insiders have plenty riding on the company's success.
 This should keep them focused on creating long term value for shareholders.

-It means a lot to see insiders invested in the business, but I find myself wondering if remuneration policies are shareholder friendly.
+It's good to see that insiders are invested in the company, but are remuneration levels reasonable?
 Well, based on the CEO pay, I'd say they are indeed.
-I discovered that the median total compensation for the CEOs of companies like CMS Energy, with market caps over US$8.0b, is about US$11m.
+For companies with market capitalizations over US$8.0b, like CMS Energy, the median CEO pay is around US$11m.

-The CMS Energy CEO received total compensation of just US$2.0m in the year to .
+The CMS Energy CEO received total compensation of just US$2.6m in the year to .
 That's clearly well below average, so at a glance, that arrangement seems generous to shareholders, and points to a modest remuneration culture.
-CEO compensation is hardly the most important aspect of a company to consider, but when its reasonable that does give me a little more confidence that leadership are looking out for shareholder interests.
+While the level of CEO compensation isn't a huge factor in my view of the company, modest remuneration is a positive, because it suggests that the board keeps shareholder interests in mind.
 It can also be a sign of good governance, more generally.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.